PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

 ## Todo for Version 2.2
-* Push InternalLog out on PushmanInternal Channel.
+* Push InternalLog out on PushmanInternal Channel. // later
-* &lt;script&gt; tags in Payloads are excuted.
-Fix this <--
+* &lt;script&gt; tags in Payloads are excuted. // later - this is actually useful
 * OSX fonts look odd.
-Maybe its the modular-scale thing?
+Maybe its the modular-scale thing? // apparently fixed, not tested though.
 * Write tests :/ Integrate with travis-ci
 * Integrate with StyleCI